ESTATE PLANNING SERVICES THROUGHOUT JOHNSON COUNTY, KANSAS

 Q: How often should I update my Johnson County estate plan?

-Review your estate plan every 3-5 years or when major life changes occur: marriage, divorce, births, deaths, significant asset changes, business changes, or moves to different states.
+Review your estate plan every 3 to 5 years or when major life changes occur: marriage, divorce, births, deaths, significant asset changes, business changes, or moves to different states.
 Tax law changes also trigger review needs.
 We proactively contact clients when law changes affect their plans.

 Take the Next Step in Protecting Your Johnson County Family